Editor’s Note: this is the second incarnation of an article published in 2017.

 Cast bullets are fabricated from molten lead that has been poured into a bullet mold.
 Cast bullets can be manufactured to various degrees of hardness depending upon the lead alloy.
-They usually cost the least, but can be very “dirty” and often cannot be used in indoor ranges.
+They usually cost the least but can be very “dirty” and often cannot be used in indoor ranges.
 Although it may seem counter-intuitive, depending on the hardness and quality of the cast bullet, they can be pushed to magnum velocities.

-Manufacturing jacketed bullets begin with a copper cup, which is “drawn up” into the form of a jacket.
+Manufacturing jacketed bullets begin with a brass cup, which is “drawn up” into the form of a jacket.
 Lead is then swaged into the jacket.
 They are generally are more expensive than cast or plated, but can be shot at magnum velocities and require less cleaning than cast bullets.

-Plated bullets are kind of a hybrid with special characteristics that need to be addressed in order to get the best performance and accuracy.
+Plated bullets are kind of a hybrid with special characteristics that need to be addressed to get the best performance and accuracy.
 They begin as a swaged lead core.
 The plating process works through electrolysis as the lead cores are tumbled in an electrically charged bath containing high-grade copper ingots.
 The copper clings to the lead and the longer the bullets remain in the bath, the thicker the plating.
 They are not as expensive as jacketed, cleaner than cast and will not lead your barrel.
 But you will have to stay away from the high end of the spectrum when it comes to magnum velocities when shooting them.
 Thus, you’ll need to load accordingly.

 What data to use?